Phantas0s/.dotfiles/README.md

 If you don't have any config for any of the sotfware I list at the beginning of this file, you can run the install script.

 You can install the whole config as following:
 * Create your own install_config file.
-It should follow the install_config.diff rules.
+It should follow the install_config.dist rules.
 * Run `sh install.sh` in your terminal